aoloe/cpp-vischio/README.md

 - the p and h token get all the way from the parser to the renderer...
 - next step is to get the span items to be processed (em).
+  - the structure for the inline tokens is created... the heading starts collecting children: the code compiles but the inline children are not processed yet.
 - it only processes a "input.md" file that must be placed next to the executable.

 ## Notes